d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 ## Exercises

 1. How to truncate a pair of sequences according to their ratio of length?
 Compare this pair truncation method and the one used in the `SNLIBERTDataset` class.
 What are their pros and cons?
-2. If your computational resource allows, increase the model size such as setting `num_hiddens=256`, `ffn_num_hiddens=256`, `num_heads=4`, and `num_layers=4`.
-By increasing pretraining steps and fine-tuning epochs (and possibly tuning other hyperparameters), can you get a testing accuracy higher than 0.75?
+2. Increasing the model size such as setting `num_hiddens=768`, `ffn_num_hiddens=3072`, `num_heads=12`, and `num_layers=12`.
+By increasing pretraining steps and fine-tuning epochs (and possibly tuning other hyperparameters), can you get a testing accuracy higher than 0.86?
 Improve the sentence splitting technique by using those as described in the exercises of :numref:`sec_bert-dataset`.
 Does it lead to better testing accuracy?
 3. If your computational resource allows, use a much larger pretraining corpus and a much larger BERT.
 Can you get a much better testing accuracy?
 How long do the pretraining and fine-tuning take?